Set Up Salesforce Identity SSO with Heroku

 Table of Contents

 SSO is available only in Heroku Enterprise.
 For specific instructions for other SSO providers, see the Using Single Sign-On Services with Heroku, for Administrators article.

-Salesforce Identity can serve as the identity provider, or “IdP,” to provide single sign-on (SSO) user login to Heroku and other services.
-Federation of identify in this way provides centralized, unified user access and identity management across all services.
+Salesforce Identity can serve as the identity provider, or “IdP,” to provide single sign-on (SSO) user login to Heroku via SAML.

-Setting up SSO for Heroku takes about 15 minutes and has three main steps involving the Salesforce and Heroku web interfaces:
+Setting up Salesforce as Identity provider for Heroku takes only a few simple steps involving Salesforce and Heroku web interfaces: